pudly/schmopera-hugo/content/articles/live-theatre-respecting-short-attention-spans.md

 ---
-title: Live theatre & respecting short attention spans
+title: "Live theatre &amp; respecting short attention spans"
 ---

 The other day, I was witness to the stunning brevity of a first-grader's attention span.